JasonvanBrackel/IntroToCiWithJenkins/README.md

 The server is now running & listening for requests on port 4444 of the local host.

+2. Start the application
+  a.
+Open the calulator solution in visual studio.  (<root>\src\CalculatorDemo)
+  b.
+Edit the port number in the test that the root project will use when it launches the site.
+This is found
+     in the \src\CalculatorDemo\Tests\CalculatorDemoTests.cs -  Driver.Url = "http://localhost:57568/Home/Index";
-2. Start Visual Studio and open the calulator solution.  <root>\src\CalculatorDemo.
-Right click the solution and select "debug" > "start new instance".
+  c.
+Right click the solution and select
+  "debug" > "start new instance".
 The calculator application will start in the browser.

 3. Run Tests.
 The batch file directory contains the test runner: <root>\<build>\run-unit-tests.bat
 nunit-console src\CalculatorDemo\Tests\bin\Debug\Tests.dll /xml=build/TestResults.xml

-  a.
-Start a powershell command window (not the Powershell ISE)
+Start a Powershell Command window (not Powershell ISE) and change the dirctory to the root of the application.
-  b.
-From the root directory run the .bat in the "build" subdirectory PS \RootFolder> build\run-unit-tests.bat
+PS \yourroot>  build\run-unit-tests.bat